 By default, when you open File Explorer in Windows and start typing, it will scroll down to folders that begin with the letters you key in.
 This can be handy, but if you prefer you can change this behavior so that typing brings you up to the search box instead.

 In any open File Explorer window, click the File menu and then select “Change folder and search options.”

-in the Folder Options screen, click the View tab, and scroll the Advanced settings box down to the bottom.
-You should see “Automatically type into the Search Box”
+In the Folder Options window, switch to the View tab and then scroll down to the options under “When typing into list view.”
+Click the option “Automatically type into the Search Box” and then click OK.